tisztamo/Junior/doc/web.md

 # Web Interface

-The Contributor project also provides a web interface to guide the AI model.
+The Contributor project provides a web interface to guide the AI model.
 It's designed for use with ChatGPT Pro and doesn't require an API key.

 ## Starting the Web Interface